InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_1.md

 small things too in order to share random cool findings!

 And of course...
 I will occasionally cleanup the `.css` and the `.html` templates to keep things fresh looking!
-You can follow the gamr development closely on GitHub right [here](https://github.com/InnocentusLime/quad-jam-2024).
+You can follow the game development closely on GitHub right [here](https://github.com/InnocentusLime/quad-jam-2024).

 [^1]: [Official rapier website](https://rapier.rs/)
 [^2]: [Crates.io page for the interop](https://crates.io/crates/bevy_rapier2d/)